Craig Engels

 Craig Engels (born May 1, 1994) is an American middle-distance runner.
 He is the 2019 US national champion in the 1500m.
 He also won the 2019 USATF Indoor Championships mile.
 He won an NCAA Championship as part of the Ole Miss men's distance medley relay team in 2017 and competed for the United States at the 2013 Pan American Junior Athletics Championships, where he won the men's 1500 meters.

 Running career

 High school

-Engels attended Ronald W. Reagan High School in Pfafftown, North Carolina, until he graduated in 2012.
+Engels attended Ronald W. Reagan High School in Pfafftown, North Carolina, graduating in 2012.
 In addition to running cross country and track, he played for his school's soccer team and was a member of the Earth Club at his school.
-By the time he graduated from Reagan in 2012, he had set his school's records in the 800 meters, mile, and 3200 meters.
+By the time he graduated from Reagan High School, he had set his school's records in the 800 meters, mile, and 3200 meters.
+In indoor track, he was a two-time NCHSAA 4A state champion in the 1000 meters, and one-time state champion in the mile.
+In outdoor track, he was a NCHSAA 4A state champion in the mile and 800 meters.

 His best high school mile time was recorded at the 2012 Adidas Grand Prix Dream Mile, where he ran 4:03.96, which as of 2017 is the state high school record mile time for North Carolina.
 Throughout high school, Engels was coached by RunCCG coach, Chris Catton.